goldstar/consul_do/README.md

             --http_proxy http://HOST:PORT
                                          Use supplied proxy instead of ENV

+    $ consul-do -k my_key && echo "do stuff"
+    do stuff

+    $ consul-do -k not_my_key && echo "don't do stuff"

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.